 Key Market Stats:

-- Average rent in Jersey City is $2,789 per month according to the most recent research from RENTCafé (as of Oct.
-2020).
+- Median rent in Jersey City is $2,725 per month for a 3-bedroom home, according to the most recent research from Zumper (June 2022).

-- 84% of the rental units in Jersey City rent for more than $2,000 per month.
+- Nearly 70% of the rental units in Jersey City rent for an average of $3,500 per month or less.

-- Cities near Jersey City with the highest rents include Manhattan and New York City where average rents range between $3,526 and $3,790 per month.
+- Neighborhoods in Jersey City with the highest rents include Historic Downtown, The Waterfront, and Journal Square where rents are between $4,425 and $5,500 per month.

 Analyzing the historic change in real estate prices in a market can help investors predict the potential future appreciation of property.
 Housing affordability is a metric used to estimate the current and future demand for rental property, because in markets where housing isn’t affordable, more people will generally rent than own, as is the case in Jersey City.

-Each quarter the FHFA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2020 Q3 House Price Index report for the New York-Jersey City-White Plains, NY-NJ MSA shows:
+Each quarter the FHFA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHFA 2022 Q1 House Price Index report for the New York-Jersey City-White Plains, NY-NJ MSA shows:

 It’s easy to mistake Jersey City for the 6th borough of New York City.
 Located just 20 minutes from the Big Apple, Jersey City is often described as an intimate sophisticated urban community.